jaclu/iSH-IP-stats/README.md

 ## Deployment

 1. Locate the IP file by checking the mount point in iSH:

     `find /mnt | grep ip_local`

    The filename doesn't need to be complete, as long as it's unique enough to locate the file.

-2. Copy the full path to the IP file.
+1. Copy the full path to the IP file, or remember it.

-3. Run the `deploy` script in this folder:
+1. Run the `deploy` script in this folder:

     ./deploy